AdobeDocs/commerce-events/src/pages/events/project-setup.md

    aio login
    ```

-   Your web browser displays the log in page.
+   Your web browser displays the login page.
 Enter your Adobe ID credentials.

-1. Return to your terminal and navigate to where you want to initialize your project.
+1. Return to your terminal and navigate to the directory where you want to initialize your project.
 Enter the following command:

    ```bash
    aio app init